TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 4.2.7=
+* Reverted changes related to WP 3.0 network compatibility to fix errors experienced by many users

 = 4.2.6 =
 * Added: WP 3.0 Network Compatibility
 * Fixed: Problem with too many AJAX queries in a short period of time in Internet Explorer